risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 After upgrading to v1.7 from prior versions, if the parallelism is unset, streaming jobs will automatically upgrade to adaptive parallelism (`adaptive`).
 If the parallelism is set, streaming jobs will use `fixed` parallelism.

-If you prefer not to use the `adaptive` setting by default, you can specify the global configuration `default.scaling.policy` as ‘none’.
-This configuration sets the default scaling policy to neither `adaptive` nor `fixed`, aligning with the old behavior.

 ## Monitor parallelism

 You can use a system table to view the current scaling policy of tables, materialized views, and sinks: